lilydjwg/nvchecker/README.rst

 vcs
   The url of the remote VCS repo, using the same syntax with a VCS url in PKGBUILD (`Pacman`_'s build script).
 The first VCS url found in the source array of the PKGBUILD will be used if this is left blank.
 (Note: for a blank ``vcs`` setting to work correctly, the PKGBUILD has to be in a directory with the name of the software under the path where nvchecker is run.
 Also, all the commands, if any, needed when sourcing the PKGBUILD need to be installed).

+use_max_tag
+  Set this to ``true`` to check for the max tag.
+Currently only supported for ``git``.
+  This option returns the biggest tag sorted by ``pkg_resources.parse_version``.

+ignored_tags
+  Ignore certain tags while computing the max tag.
+Tags are separate by whitespaces.
+This option must be used together with ``use_max_tag``.
+This can be useful to avoid some known badly versioned tags, so the newer tags won't be "overridden" by the old broken ones.

 Other
 -----
 More to come.
 Send me a patch or pull request if you can't wait and have written one yourself :-)